Van Son Pagoda - A historical witness on the sacred island of Con Son

 Vân Sơn Tự trở thành điểm đến linh thiêng, không chỉ phục vụ tín ngưỡng của người dân, du khách mà còn là nơi tưởng nhớ công ơn của các anh hùng liệt sĩ ngã xuống tại Côn Đảo

-Van Son Pagoda has become a sacred destination, not only serving the beliefs of local people and tourists but also a place to commemorate the heroic martyrs who died in Con Dao.
+Van Son Pagoda has become a sacred destination, serving not only the religious needs of locals and tourists but also as a place to commemorate the heroic martyrs who fell in Con Dao.

-The restoration and embellishment of the pagoda is an important step in the strategy to develop Con Dao into a cultural and spiritual tourist destination.
-Like the chants of Buddhist scriptures resounding every morning and evening, Van Son Pagoda carries within it a message of awakening, of the morality of “remembering the source of water when drinking”, contributing to cultivating moral values for future generations.
+The restoration and renovation of the temple is an important step in the strategy to develop Con Dao into a cultural and spiritual tourism destination.
+Like the chanting of scriptures echoing every morning and evening, Van Son Temple carries within it a message of awakening, of the principle of "drinking water and remembering the source," contributing to the cultivation of moral values for future generations.

-More than half a century has passed since the day political prisoners were forced to build a pagoda in hard labor.
-Van Son Pagoda now stands tall on the top of Nui Mot Mountain as proof that: from pain, people can still create beauty, from loss, they can still give birth to eternal values.
-And on the sacred land of Con Son, that pagoda will forever be a destination of faith, of memory and of the desire for peace.
+More than half a century has passed since political prisoners were forced to build the temple under hard labor, and Van Son Pagoda now stands majestically atop Mount Mot as proof that: from suffering, people can still create beauty; from loss, they can still give birth to enduring values.
+And on the sacred land of Con Son, that pagoda will forever be a destination of faith, memory, and the aspiration for peace.